PHYSICAL EDUCATION LEADERSHIP FACULTY

 OUR PHYSICAL EDUCATION VISION & INTENT

-At Mayfield we intend for Physical Education to promote, and educate a healthier lifestyle by making our children more active through our core and wider curriculum offer.
-We see this subject as a prime opportunity to develop social and mental well-being, by working in teams, become more resilient to the highs and lows sport can bring and to see how physical education can foster ambitions and aspirations in our children for when they 'grow up'.
-To do so we aim to offer a well planned, balanced PE curriculum that is supported by daily lunchtime and extra-curricular opportunities that generate greater participation from more of our children and impact upon them socially and personally.
-PE can help to make us 'Fit to Learn' and fit for the challenges ahead in life.
+At Mayfield we intend for Physical Education to promote, and educate, a healthier lifestyle by making our children more active through our core and enrichment curriculum offer.
+We see this subject as a prime opportunity to develop social and mental well-being becoming more resilient to the highs and lows sport can bring and to see how physical education can foster ambitions and aspirations in our children for when they 'grow up'.
+To do so we aim to offer a well planned, balanced PE curriculum that is supported by a constant enrichment offer which emcompasses lunchtime, targeted, additional, ring-fenced time and extra-curricular opportunities that generate greater participation from more of our children and impact upon them socially and physically.
+PE can help to make us 'Fit to Learn' and fit for the challenges ahead in life and is an achievement we will enable and value.

 SO OUR LATEST WORK IS.....

-* generate an extensive range of intra-school competition within our wider curriculum for all year groups;
+* generate an extensive range of intra-school competition within our wider curriculum;

-* ensure we meet our inactive pupil targets by greatly enhancing our 'Fit to Learn' lunchtime offer;
+* ensure we meet our inactive pupil targets by greatly enhancing our 'Fit to Learn' lunchtime and extra-curricular offer;

 * focus upon increasing the skills and capacity of the teaching staff to deliver physical education with increased confidence and challenge;